Candlemass (band): Debut with Johan Längqvist and the Messiah Marcolin era (1984–1990)

-Vikström/Flodqvist albums, hiatus, and first reunion with Marcolin (1991–2003)
+Vikström/Flodqvist albums, hiatus, and reunion with Marcolin (1991–2006)

 After Marcolin's departure, Candlemass recruited vocalist Thomas Vikström and recorded Chapter VI (1992).
 The band toured to support the album, but by 1993, Candlemass had disbanded, partly due to the commercial failure of Chapter VI, and partly because Edling had formed a new project, Abstrakt Algebra.
 After Abstrakt Algebra failed to gain traction, Edling recruited a new lineup (with Björn Flodqvist on vocals) under the Candlemass name in 1997 and released their sixth album Dactylis Glomerata in the following year, which was a blend of material intended for a new Abstrakt Algebra album and new Candlemass songs.
 The next album, From the 13th Sun, was released in 1999.

 In 2002, a previous Candlemass lineup reunited and performed several well-received live shows, releasing another live album.
 Additionally, remastered versions of Epicus Doomicus Metallicus, Nightfall, Ancient Dreams, and Tales of Creation were issued, alongside a DVD titled Documents of Doom.
+They appeared at the Wacken Open Air music festival in August of 2002.
 The band began working on new material and recorded some songs while seeking a record label.
 However, internal differences resurfaced, leading to Candlemass disbanding again.
 In the interim, Leif Edling launched a new project, Krux, featuring former Abstrakt Algebra vocalist Mats Levén and two members of Entombed.